 Apple Cider Vinegar

+Apple cider vinegar works great to relieve a bee sting symptom.
 I’m currently writing a book about the many ways I use this wonder of wonders.
 As part of my home remedies for bug bites, it’s indispensable.
 There’s usually a little burning sensation when applied to the bite area.
 It’s not as bad as alcohol on a day old cut though.
-The relief from itching, inflammation, swelling and pain is instant.
+The relief from itching, inflammation, swelling, and pain is instant.
 Apply with a cotton ball to the area.

 If you enjoy growing garlic, then you’ll be pleased to learn that garlic can be used as a natural antibiotic because of its powerful antibacterial properties.
 In a situation where you need immediate relief, crush and rub the garlic directly on the area.
 Then make a poultice using crushed garlic and water or apple cider vinegar (which I use).
 Rub the area generously with the poultice and cover with a bandage.
 It will disinfect and relieve pain, inflammation, and itching.